 Red Shoes

-The peace of a secluded society is disrupted by the sudden arrival of a mysterious object, a pair of red shoes.
-Zindy, a creative and observant member of the community, is particularly drawn to them, and soon takes the shoes for herself.
-Once worn, they spring to life and drag Zindy away from her family, dancing for days.
-Exhausted and hopeless Zindy takes a desperate measure, unknowingly uncovering a huge secret and an even bigger threat to her planet’s existence.
-In this modern interpretation of the classic fairy tale ‘The Red Shoes’ our protagonist fights for her own agency, throughout a symbolic journey which should resonate with anyone who has either chosen or been forced to perform femininity within a structure intent on control.
-‘Red Shoes’ aims to re-centre the narrative, and asks whether true freedom is achievable on an individual and a societal level.
+The peace of a secluded society is disrupted by the sudden arrival of a mysterious object, which they interpret as a gift.
+Zindy, a creative and observant member of the community, is particularly drawn to the object, a pair of red shoes, and secretly tries them on.
+Once worn, the shoes spring to life and drag Zindy away from their family, dancing for days until they are at the other end of the planet.
+Exhausted and hopeless, Zindy takes a desperate measure in an effort to regain control, unknowingly uncovering a huge secret and even bigger threat to their existence.
+In this modern interpretation of the classic fairy tale ‘The Red Shoes’ our protagonist fights for their own agency, throughout a symbolic journey which should resonate with anyone who has either chosen or been forced to perform femininity within a structure intent on control.
+Red Shoes aims to re-centre the narrative, and asks whether true freedom is achievable on either an individual or a societal level.

 The idea for ‘Red Shoes’ was initially conceived as a sequel to ‘Blue Hands,’ which ends with the protagonist lost in the woods.
 I wanted her to find her way home.
 During development of the narrative this evolved to become a spiritual sister film rather than a direct continuation.
-Where ‘Blue Hands’ was about inertia, ‘Red Shoes’ is about action.
+Where ‘Blue Hands’ was about inertia, ‘Red Shoes’ is about action and regeneration.
 This film was funded and supported by the British Film Institute and produced by Girls in Film.

 ‘Brew’ music video